Who is a Bacteriologist?

 Key Responsibilities:

-- Research: Conducting experiments to study bacterial genetics, metabolism, and pathogenicity.
+- Research: Conducting experiments to study bacterial growth, metabolism, and genetics.

-- Identification: Identifying and classifying different types of bacteria using various techniques.
+- Identification: Identifying and classifying different species of bacteria using various techniques.

 What Does a Bacteriologist Do?